iampava/resources-manifest-webpack-plugin/README.md

 PS:

-* the rest of the service-worker code remains unchanged
+* the rest of the service worker code remains unchanged

 * the ```const VERSION``` declaration can be anywhere in the file, not necessarily at the top.